-Any golf equipment received for use is the property of The First Tee of the Inland Northwest and must be returned at the discretion of The First Tee facility upon the termination of the participant’s involvement in the program.
+Any golf equipment received for use is the property of First Tee of the Inland Northwest and must be returned at the discretion of the First Tee facility upon the termination of the participant’s involvement in the program.
 Participants in the Birdie skill level or above will be allowed to check out a complete set of clubs for their use for the whole summer.
-Students are required to care for these clubs as if they are their own and will return complete set at the end of the season in the same or better condition than they recieved them.
+Students are required to care for these clubs as if they are their own and will return complete set at the end of the season in the same or better condition than they received them.
 This equipment usage is for those that do not have their own clubs and is free of charge, based on availability.

-In the event that a parent, legal guardian, or emergency contact person cannot be reached in an emergency, the registering agent, parent, or legal guardian agrees to accept any and all determinations of need for medical assistance and/or administration of medical attention deemed necessary by The First Tee chapter representatives.
-Permission is hereby given to the medical personnel selected by The First Tee chapter representatives to secure any and all medical, hospitalization, dental, and/or surgical treatment.
-In event that such medical attention is needed from a healthcare provider, all costs shall be the responsibility of the parent or guardian.
+In the event that a parent, legal guardian, or emergency contact person cannot be reached in an emergency, the registering agent, parent, or legal guardian agrees to accept any and all determinations of need for medical assistance and/or administration of medical attention deemed necessary by First Tee chapter representatives.
+Permission is hereby given to the medical personnel selected by First Tee chapter representatives to secure any and all medical, hospitalization, dental, and/or surgical treatment.
+In the event that such medical attention is needed from a healthcare provider, all costs shall be the responsibility of the parent or guardian.